Mykrobe-tools/mykrobe/README.md

 pip3 install .
 ```

-If you get installation relating to compiling `mccortex`, then it may be helpful
+If you get installation problems relating to compiling `mccortex`, then it may be helpful
 to debug by trying to compile `mccortex` first.
 The `mykrobe` install looks for
 the compiled binary file `./mccortex/bin/mccortex31`, and if it finds it then
 it does not try to recompile, and simply copies the file.